 Surprisingly, our labor laws don’t require any sick leaves, vacation leaves, or emergency leaves, so we’re completely at the mercy of our employers on that front.
 The law simply stipulates that employers must provide five days of annual Service Incentive Leave (SIL) to workers who have been with the company for at least a year.

 Apart from SILs, companies are obligated to give maternity leave, paternity leave, and solo parent leave.
 The law also gives provisions for special cases like victims of violence against women and children who need time off to file a case and get medical attention.
 Women who have had surgery to treat a gynecological disorder are entitled to a certain number of days off as well.
-Needless to say, all of these
+Needless to say, all of these leaves should come with pay.

 This story originally appeared on Esquiremag.ph.